mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 c. `scaled_accessor<Scalar, conjugated_accessor<Acc>>`

 Doing this would certainly encourage correct behavior for the most common cases.
-However, as mentioned above, users are permitted to define their own accessor types, including nested accessors.
-Thus, we can't detect all ways that an arbitrary, possibly user-defined accessor might scale the matrix.
+However, as mentioned above, users are permitted to define their own accessor types, and to combine existing nested accessors in arbitrary ways.
+The [linalg] library cannot detect all possible ways that an arbitrary, possibly user-defined accessor might scale the matrix.
 Furthermore, scaling the matrix might still be mathematically correct.
 A scaling factor with nonzero imaginary part might even *make* the matrix Hermitian.
 Applying $i$ as a scaling factor twice would give a perfectly valid scaling factor of $-1$.

-##### Not-so-good choice: Add alpha overloads
+##### Adding `alpha` overloads would make the problem worse

 One could imagine adding overloads that take `alpha`, analogous to the rank-1 and rank-k update overloads that take `alpha`.
 Users could then write
 ```c++